-In the event of a notification of the trade referred to in § 38 of the Industrial Code (GewO), the notifying person must immediately apply for a certificate of good conduct (document type O, for submission to an authority) and an extract from the central trade register (document type O, for submission to an authority) in order to check his/her reliability.
+In the event of a notification of the trade referred to in § 38 of the Industrial Code (GewO), the notifier must immediately apply for a certificate of good conduct (document type O, for submission to an authority) and an extract from the central trade register (document type O, for submission to an authority) in order to check his/her reliability.
 If both documents are already available (not older than three months), they can be attached directly to the advertisement.
-If the notified person does not comply with this obligation, the competent authority must obtain the information ex officio.
-The information is then sent directly to them and not to the person making the report.
+If the notifying person does not comply with this obligation, the competent authority must obtain the information ex officio.
+The information is then sent directly to them and not to the reporting person.

 In the case of traders from another member state of the European Union or another state party to the Agreement on the European Economic Area, according to § 13 b GewO, documents issued in the country of origin that prove that the requirements for reliability are met are sufficient.
 It may be required that the documents be submitted in a certified copy and certified German translation.

 Responsible for the content